transmission-rails/transmission-rpc-ruby/README.md

 Main aim for this project => Object Oriented solution for Transmission RPC connection.

+This Project follows the RPC spec for transmission under `https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt` and is planning on supporting release version >= 2.40 and RPC version >= 14

 ## Examples (Currently working)

 To use the `Model` classes you need to set up some configs first